 Even before the pandemic, transit ridership in the Bay Area was falling.
 MTC set out to understand why, and how to reverse this trend.

-The Bay Area Transit Ridership Trends Study explores why transit ridership in the Bay Area had a noticeable drop in 2017 and 2018.
+The Bay Area Transit Ridership Trends Study – released in 2020 – explored why transit ridership in the Bay Area had a noticeable drop in 2017 and 2018.
 Despite a booming economy, the Bay Area lost over 27 million of its annual riders.